adeiturrate/TFG/README.md

 <br>
 <h1> Population Structure Analysis </h1>
 <br>
-Scripts are inside Variant Calling Folders.
-Inside this folder scripts are divided by numbers doing reference to the steps to follow.
+Inside the Population Structure Analysis directory, there are two subdirectories: one for PCA and DAPC and the other one for MSMC.
+Inside these directories scripts are divided by numbers doing reference to the steps to follow.
 <br>
 <h1>Selection Analysis </h1>
 <br>